JST1703/scc/README.md

 ### Where to find stuff

 Everybody working on this application should only add / work on files found in the src folder.
-Some folders even contain a doc.md file acting as additional documentation.
+There is an additonal doc file in the src fodler.